ericharmeling/in-60-seconds/PITCHME.md

 @snapend

 @snap[midpoint text-left span-100]
-The keyspace is partitioned into ranges.
+This keyspace is partitioned into ranges.
 @snapend

 ---